 And an absolute must have skill for a property manager to have is the ability to effectively screen tenants.
 Our business is to find the bad tenants before they become our tenants.

-Tenant screening is how my property management company avoids problems for our company and certainly for the property owners that we represent.
+Tenant screening is how my property management company avoids problems for our company and certainly for the rental property owners that we represent.

-Effective tenant screening stops a situation long before it ever occurs.
+The point to all this is that effective tenant screening stops a situation long before it ever occurs.

 Meaning, they don’t hire us because we are good at managing property and because they know we will greatly decrease their expenses and greatly increase their revenue.

 Very few landlords come to us because they feel we will cost them far less than they pay us.